VithralasOfficial/CalenTwin/README.md

  6) View upcoming events (range can be changed).

 The code holds a Http_Caller.dart file in API package, this file contains the functions that connect the client with the spring server.

+This project focused mainly on Android but can be used on IOS as well.